alsyundawy/Chromium-hardening/README.md

 ### Chromium vs. Mozilla Firefox Quantum (**still needs to be updated!**)

-## Differences between Chrome and Chromium
+## Differences between Chrome & Chromium

 Chromium was not made by Google, it's a web browser 'developed' (based on parts of the original source code from Chrome) by volunteers and released under FLOSS.
 There exist bunch of alternative forks of it with additional features in it.